Summary of AI

 4. Social impacts and ethical issues

 The ethics and social impacts of AI have been concerns from the very beginning of this research.
-With the remarkable progress of deep learning in the recent years, this topic once again gets the attention of the public.
+With the remarkable progress in the recent years, this topic gets more attention of the public.
 Beside the issues shared with other techniques, AI has special issues of its own, such as "autonomy" and "superiority".

-One trouble in the related discussions is the confusion of different senses of "AI", which have very different situations on this matter.
+One trouble in the related discussions is the confusion of different senses of "AI", which correspond to very different situations on this matter.
 For instance, safety can be considered either as an issue of design (including training) or as an issue of (life-long) education and socialization.

 All of these issues demand long-term study and exploration.
 Like all other decisions, people's choices are based on the assessment of benefits and risks.